Alfonso-Menproing/braintrainer-cli/README.md

 THINGS I WANT TO DO:

--Defining a way to send results to a server
+- Defining a way to send results to a server
--Include more exercises (even for mental calculation)
+- Include more exercises (even for mental calculation)